stevenrobertson/sd-docs/report/design_summary.md

 action is also performed by the accumulation and filtering kernels upon a distinct set of states.
-Other rendering-specific actions include setting the consecutive bad value flag to trigger point regeneration and initial point fusing [REF previous discussion of fuse] and clearing the buffers in shared memory.
+Other rendering-specific actions include setting the consecutive bad value flag to trigger point regeneration and initial point fusing [REF previous discussion of fuse], acquiring output queues, and clearing the buffers in shared memory.

 Threads in a work-group operate on a single control point at a time.
 This control point is selected through atomic access to a global counter, which acts